Menu

 Working with Harvest By-Products (plants)

 A hands-on workshop exploring the use of plant fibre for building structure, insulation and finishes.
-This year we will be focussed on using Wheat straw and Sweetcorn material, both grown at a farm that we are currently working with on a research project.
+This year we will be focussed on using Wheat straw and Sweetcorn material, both grown at a farm that we are currently working with for a research project funded by: Ecological Citizens

 10am – 4pm